aircrack-ng/aircrack-ng/patches/wpe/freeradius-wpe/README.md

 Now, connect a client.
 Once a username/password is entered and the certificate accepted, information regarding that session will be stored in ```/usr/local/var/log/radius/freeradius-server-wpe.log```.

 **Note**: This file won't be created until the first client connects and authenticates to the access point.

+## Note

+Debian testing disabled TLS 1.0 and TLS 1.1 which break FreeRADIUS-WPE.
+A bug has been reported to Debian to enable TLS 1.0/1.1 and FreeRADIUS is working on a solution.